-The methods and results of this analysis shall follow the guidance for uninterrupted flow facilities in the Highway Capacity Manual (HCM), latest edition.
+The methods and results of this analysis shall follow the guidance for uninterrupted flow facilities in the Highway Capacity Manual (HCM), 2010 or 6th Edition.
+If microsimulation is necessary, then the analysis must include, but not be limited to the following measures of effectiveness: average travel times, speed, and queue length. latest edition.
 Microsimulation will be a required component in the analysis to assess average travel times, speeds and queue lengths.
+HCM analysis shall be used for the Traffic Analysis Memorandum and IMR; however if HCM cannot determine the capacity of the interstate mainline, interchange, or intersection then a TransModeler microsimulation will be required.
 Models shall use TransModeler version and build referenced in the Existing Conditions Report for necessary interstate mainline and interchange simulations.